Human Development and Family Studies Major

 Prevention and Intervention Sciences

-If you’re planning a career in the helping/human services professions, like counseling, social services, and beyond, this is the concentration to take.
-You’ll learn how to design and implement community-based prevention and intervention programs for youth, adults, and families.
+If you’re interested in a career as a counselor, therapist, social worker, or other helping/human services professional, this is the concentration to take.
+The coursework also provides great preparation for working in education, healthcare, non-profit organizations, and many other settings where you can design and implement community-based prevention and intervention programs for youth, adults, and families.

 Some Career Options

-As a grad, you will be prepared to work in a range of human-service-sector settings, such as youth-services organizations, education programs, healthcare settings, corrections and criminal justice, and programs serving older adults.
-You’ll be ready to pursue graduate studies in mental health, behavioral and social sciences, education, health and medicine, policy and public health, and other professional programs.
+Human Development and Family Studies prepares you to work in a wide range of human-service-sector settings, such as youth-service organizations, education programs, healthcare, corrections and criminal justice, and programs serving older adults.
+You’ll be ready to pursue graduate studies in mental health, behavioral and social sciences, education, health and medicine, policy and public health, and other professional programs (such as law school).
+In general, you will graduate with a degree that applies to your personal development and a diversity of careers.

 Tour and info session options